 We don’t mean to insult anyone or invade anyone’s privacy, but judging from experience, these questions we ask on our adoption application are necessary.
 If you choose not to answer any one of the following questions, please feel free to ask us about it and we will be more than happy to explain the necessity of that particular question.

 The following will give you an idea of what we expect in our potential adopters.

-- Our adoption fee is $200.00.
-For your adoption fee, the dog will be spayed/neutered, fully vaccinated, micro-chipped and receive a free lifetime of training sessions with VRC.
+- Our adoption fee is $300.00.
+For your adoption fee, the dog will be spayed/neutered, fully vaccinated, micro-chipped, heartworm free and receive an free introductory training/behavioral session (via phone or Skype).

 - All of our dogs are spayed/neutered.
 DO NOT ASK US FOR AN UN-ALTERED DOG!

 - We are hesitant to adopt out our adult dogs into homes where there are existing small dogs.
 It’s just not something we “recommend” although we have had some successful adoptions in this capacity.
 We will consider it if certain circumstances arise, but we do recommend puppies for this situation or one of our non-Pit Bulls.
 You must also live within a reasonable traveling distance on the chance the animals stop getting along so that our dog can be returned to us fairly easily and quickly.